Fokko/parquet-site/content/en/docs/Contribution Guidelines/contributing.md

 ---
-title: "Contributing to Parquet"
+title: "Contributing to Parquet-Java"
-linkTitle: "Contributing to Parquet"
+linkTitle: "Contributing to Parquet-Java"
 weight: 3
 description: >
-  How to contribute to Parquet
+  How to contribute to Parquet-Java
 ---

 Pull Requests